JunqiaoQiu/S3/README.md

 **S3**, a scalability-sensitive speculation framework for FSM parallelization.

 For any given FSM, **S3** can automatically characterize its properties and analyze its scalability, hence guide speculative paralleilization towards the optimal performance more efficient use of computing resources.
-More details can be found in our paper.
+More details can be found in our paper [1].

 ## Features
-- **S3** is implemented based on the OptSpec library and our previous MicroSpec project.
-It is implemented in C++ and leverages Pthread for multi-threading.
+- **S3** is implemented in C++ and leverages Pthread for multi-threading, and uses  our previous MicroSpec Library.

 - There are 3 major components in **S3**, including:
 	1. An offline architecture property collector;
-	2. An FSM property collector for profiling state convergence properties;
+	2. An offline FSM property collector for profiling state convergence properties;
 	3. a runtime controller that implements the scalabiltiy models;

-- To ensure the correctness, a verifier is provided, to measure and collect the average performance of given FSM on different configurations.
+- To ensure the correctness, a verifier is provided, to measure and collect the average performance of the given FSM on different configurations.

 ## Installation